Scania AB: Buses and coaches

-Scania's bus and coach range has always been concentrated on chassis, intended for use with anything between tourist coaches to city traffic, but ever since the 1950s, when the company was still known as Scania-Vabis, they have manufactured complete buses for their home markets of Sweden and the rest of Scandinavia, and since the 1990s even for major parts of Europe.
+Scania’s bus and coach operations have traditionally focused on the manufacture of chassis for a wide range of applications, from tourist coaches to urban and regional public transport.
+Since the 1950s, when the company operated under the name Scania-Vabis, it has also produced complete buses for its home markets in Sweden and other Scandinavian countries.
+From the 1990s onward, complete bus production expanded to additional European markets.

 Chassis

 Scania-Vabis 3243 bus from 1927.

 Scania-Vabis B15V bodied by Helko in Finland in 1949.

 Preserved 1973 Vest Karosseri-bodied Scania B110 in Norway.

 Ikarus E99 on Scania K124EB chassis in Hong Kong.

 Scania K230UB bodied by Gemilang Coachworks, operated by SBS Transit in Singapore.

-Scania N280, operated by EMT in Madrid, Spain.
+Scania N280UD, operated by EMT in Madrid, Spain.

+Jetbus 5 SDD bodied by Adiputro on Scania K410CB in Bandung, Indonesia.

-Scania-Vabis was involved in bus production from its earliest days, producing mail buses in the 1920s.
+Scania-Vabis was involved in bus production from its earliest years, producing mail buses in the 1920s.

-In 1946, the company introduced their B-series of bus chassis, with the engine mounted above the front-axle, giving a short front overhang and the door behind the front-axle.
-The first generation consisted of the B15/B16, the B20/B21/B22 and the B31, primarily divided by weight class, and then by wheelbase.
-The latter became upgraded in 1948 and renamed 2B20/2B21/2B22 and 3B31.
-The T31/T32 trolleybus chassis was also available from 1947.
-In 1950, the next generation was introduced, with the B41/B42, the B61/B62/B63/B64 and later the B83.
-From then, Scania-Vabis also offered the BF-series chassis, available as BF61/BF62/BF63, which had the engine more conventionally mounted before the front-axle, leaving room for the door on a longer front overhang.
-From 1954, the B-series came as B51 and B71, and the BF as BF71 and later BF73.
-In 1959, the B55, B65 and B75, plus the BF75 were introduced, and were from 1963 available as B56, B66 and B76, plus the BF56 and BF76.
+In 1946, the company introduced the B-series of bus chassis, featuring an engine mounted above the front axle, which allowed a short front overhang and positioned the door behind the axle.
+The first generation included the B15/B16, B20/B21/B22 and B31 models, differentiated primarily by weight class and wheelbase.
+These were updated in 1948 as the 2B20/2B21/2B22 and 3B31.
+A trolleybus chassis, the T31/T32, was introduced in 1947.

+A new generation followed in 1950 with the B41/B42, B61/B62/B63/B64 and later the B83.
+From this period, Scania-Vabis also offered the BF-series (BF61/BF62/BF63), which had the engine mounted ahead of the front axle, providing a longer front overhang and different door placement.
+Subsequent updates in the 1950s included the B51/B71 and BF71/BF73, followed by the B55/B65/B75 and BF75 in 1959, and later B56/B66/B76 and BF56/BF76 from 1963.

-Before the rebranding to Scania in 1968, Scania-Vabis had delivered a very limited number of CR76 chassis-frameworks (less actual bodywork) with transversally rear-mounted engine for external bodying, based on the complete bus with the same name.
-From 1968 it was also delivered as a standard bus chassis known as BR110.
-The other chassis models were renamed too, so the Scania-Vabis B56/B76 became the Scania B80/B110 and the BF56/BF76 became BF80/BF110.
-The numbers in the new model designations were based on the engine displacement (8 and 11-litre), a scheme that Scania used for almost 40 years.
+Shortly before the company adopted the Scania name in 1968, a limited number of CR76 chassis frameworks were delivered for external bodying, based on the complete CR76 bus.
+From 1968, this platform was marketed as the BR110.
+Other chassis models were renamed, with model numbers aligned to engine displacement, such as B80/B110 and BF80/BF110.